sdqali/site/content/blog/2025-11-21-rendering-plantuml-diagrams-in-hugo.markdown

       - ^http://localhost:9999/svg/*
 ```

-It is important to note that the `skinparam svgDimensionStyle false` is important here to ensure that the SVG produced doesn't include `width` and `height` attributes [^16].
+It is important to note that the `skinparam svgDimensionStyle false` is here to ensure that the SVG produced doesn't include `width` and `height` attributes [^16].
 This allows finer control on how the SVG is displayed, especially on narrower screens, with CSS that would look like this:

 ```
 svg {